 - Designates dietary departments as "food and nutrition services" departments.
 This term will be used throughout this manual. - Refers to nutrition care professionals as "qualified dietitians" (as defined below).
 For the purposes of this manual, the term Registered Dietitian Nutritionist (RDN) will be used most often with qualified dietitian used where appropriate. - Allows a resident's attending physician to delegate the task of writing dietary orders, to a qualified dietitian or other clinically qualified nutrition professional who is acting within the scope of practice as defined by State law; and is under the supervision of a physician (1).
 It is incumbent on each qualified dietitian that is employed in or consults in a CMS-certified facility to check with state licensure or certification laws and work within facility policies and procedures before implementing order-writing as designated by a physician.
-While many of the policies and procedures in this manual mention orders written by a physician or designee, it is recognized that each facility may have adopted order-writing by the qualified dietitian, as delegated by the physician and in accordance with state law. - Refers to "residents/patients" to describe the patient population unless the information is specific to nursing homes, and then the term "resident" will be used.
+While many of the policies and procedures in this manual mention orders written by a physician or designee, it is recognized that each facility may have adopted order-writing by the qualified dietitian, as delegated by the physician and in accordance with state law.

+This manual refers to "patients/residents" to describe the patient population unless the information is specific to nursing homes, and then the term "resident" will be used.
 For purposes of this manual, the terms "individual", "resident" and "patient" may be used interchangeably.

 This manual will address policies and procedures for most aspects of the food and nutrition services department operation.
 Other policies and procedures (such as abuse and neglect policies, personnel policies, emergency policies, and others), are available in each facility's general policy and procedure manual and may be inserted into this food and nutrition services policy and procedure manual as appropriate.
-Policies and procedures included in this manual include the following subject areas:
+This manual can serve as a companion piece to the Becky Dorner & Associates Diet and Nutrition Care Manual, which provides resources to support many of the policies and procedures included.
+Visit www.beckydorner.com for details.
+Policies and procedures in this manual include the following subjects:

 - 1. Menus and Therapeutic Diets

 - 2. Dining/Meal Service

 - 3. Food Production and Food Safety

 - 4. Sanitation and Infection Control

 - 5. Cleaning Instructions

 - 6. Safety

 - 7. Personnel/Training

 - 8. Clinical Documentation

 - 9. Anthropometrics

 - 10. Nutrition Interventions

 - 11. Quality Assurance and Performance Improvement

-- 12. Disaster Planning
+- 12. Emergency/Disaster Planning

+- 13. References and Resources

+- 14. Job Descriptions/Competencies